 If you operate a website that has an audience in more than one language or country, you’ll want to make sure you use the Hreflang attribute (rel="alternate" hreflang="x") properly on your website.

 The attribute can be applied to a website’s HTML, XML sitemap, or HTTP to specify the language and regional URL of a web document.
 At this time, SEMrush checks the HTML of your site to look for these tags.

-Correct usage of this tag ensures that web visitors from around the globe will be able to access a website in their preferred language and geographic tone (for example, English language in Ireland vs. English language in United States).
+Correct usage of this tag ensures that web visitors from around the globe will be able to access a website in their preferred language and geographic tone (for example, English language in Ireland vs. the English language in the United States).

 If you’ve previously tried checking your website’s use of Hreflang before, it was probably a time consuming manual process.
 With this new feature of Site Audit, you can analyze your website’s usage of the tag in a matter of moments.